mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_X_position
                    [SamplerN],hotcue_X_position

-   The position of hotcue X in samples, -1 if not set.
+   The position of :term:`hotcue` X in samples, -1 if not set.

    :range: positive integer
    :feedback: Hotcue X marker changes on waveform.